 Our Board maintains a structure whereby the Chair of the Board is an independent director.
 Our Board believes that having a chair who is independent of management provides strong leadership for the Board and helps ensure critical and independent thinking with respect to our Company's strategy and performance.
 Our CEO is also a member of the Board as the management representative.
 We believe this is important to make information and insight directly available to the directors in their deliberations.
 Our Board believes that this structure provides an appropriate, well-functioning balance between non-management and management directors that combines experience, accountability and effective risk oversight.
 Under our Corporate Governance Guidelines, the Chair of the Board and the CEO role may be filled by the same individual, but the Board does not currently anticipate doing so.
-However, in light of the significant benefits provided by strong independent leadership, in the event the Chair of the Board is not independent, the non-employee directors of the Board and the independent directors, be available for consultation and direct communication with major shareholders, lead executive sessions of the Board, call meetings of the independent directors, and approve meeting agendas, schedules and information sent to the Board.
+However, in light of the significant benefits provided by strong independent leadership, in the event the Chair of the Board is not independent, the non-employee directors of the Board will select a Lead Director who will have authority to, among other things, serve a liaison between the Chair of the Board and the independent directors, be available for consultation and direct communication with major shareholders, lead executive sessions of the Board, call meetings of the independent directors, and approve meeting agendas, schedules and information sent to the Board.